Loading…

 Introduction:

 During this session, participants will dive into the understanding that comprehension is not a skill but rather an outcome.
-We will explore evidence-based strategies to use before, during, and after reading that support students in reading words accurately and fluently, understanding word meanings, building background knowledge, and focusing their attention on critical content.
-Through hands-on activities, we will practice three key strategies: Clicks and Clunks, Paragraph Shrinking, and a before-reading vocabulary strategy, while discussing how to adapt these techniques for diverse learners, including struggling readers and English learners.
+We will explore evidence-based strategies to use during and after reading that support students in building background knowledge and focusing their attention on critical content.
+Through hands-on activities, we will practice text dependent questions, question types and planning for questions.
+All while discussing how to adapt these techniques for diverse learners, including struggling readers and English learners.
 Attendees will leave with practical resources, templates, and actionable steps to implement these strategies and foster proficient readers and writers.
 Whether you're a teacher, coach, or administrator, this session will equip you with tools to drive meaningful student outcomes and bridge the gap between reading comprehension and writing proficiency.

 Speakers